 “On the contrary!
 You are the one who always wags his tail the SAME way!
 What serious dog have you ever seen wagging his tail at the same pace?
 Bow-wow, your master, can set his watch as you wag your tail!”

 “I don’t understand why I have to wag my tail so hard.
 I don’t understand why it’s wrong”.

 “It’s not about that.
 It’s just what I do.
-Why is it not enough?”
+So why is it not enough?”

 “Listen here, Fido boy, look at you: you constantly have the same results on all the tests: you are average.
-You are not too good at either running, barking, guarding the yard, or fetching the stick!
+However, you are not good at running, barking, guarding the yard, or fetching the stick!
 What will become of you?
 What do you want to do in life?”